 If you're yet to invest, head to our ranking of the best beginner's telescope ranking and our guide to how to choose your first telescope, always remembering that aperture (how much light it lets in) is more important than magnification (the close-up you get), which most beginners get mistakenly fixated on.

 Be sure to set your expectations.
 You're never going to get full-colour close-up views like those from the Hubble Space Telescope.
 You also need to be patient.
 Most people rush through a long list of sights spending a few seconds looking at them.
 Don't do that.
 The clarity of the sky changes constantly and you'd do better to spend an evening exploring a small area of the sky – typically one or two constellations – and moving slowly between sights after spending several minutes observing and learning about each object.
-The night sky is vast and is best learned and enjoyed gradually – it's really not going anywhere!
+The night sky is vast and is best learned and enjoyed gradually.

 1. The Moon